Skip to main content

 Depending on your use, you may want to change the optional configurations available.

-• pollingIntervalForRegisterEvents (Default is 1 minute)
+• pollingIntervalForRegisterEvents (Default is 1 minute - specify in milliseconds)

 • logger (Default is logger.DefaultLogger)